Overview

 nvcc --version

-If either command is missing, install the needed packages:
+If either command is missing, install the NVIDIA driver and CUDA toolkit for your system before building llama.cpp.

 sudo pacman -S nvidia-dkms nvidia-utils nvidia-settings cuda